aaholmes/elections/README.md

 # Electoral College Probability Simulator

 An interactive visualization tool for exploring electoral college scenarios based on state-by-state win probabilities.
-Users can adjust Democratic win probabilities for each state and see how it affects the overall electoral vote distribution.
+Users can adjust each party's win probabilities for each state and see how it affects the overall electoral vote distribution.

 ![Electoral College Simulator Screenshot](screenshot.png)